The second moment of Ramanujan sums: The second moment

 \subsection{The first main term in $C(x, y)$}

-Let's proceed with analyzing the term $C_1$.
-It's easy to see that $\zeta(s_1+s_2-1)$ has a simple pole at $s_2=2-s_1$ with residue 1.
-Assuming the RH and shifting $(c_2)$ to $(c_2')$ with $c_1+c_2'-1<1$, we compute the residue at $s_2=2-s_1$ which yields the main term.
-Then we deduce the following expression
+We begin by analyzing the contribution of $C_1$.
+The function $\zeta(s_1+s_2-1)$ has a simple pole at $s_2=2-s_1$ with residue 1.
+Assuming the Riemann Hypothesis, we shift the contour from $(c_2)$ to $(c_2')$ with $c_1+c_2'-1<1$.
+Taking the residue at $s_2=2-s_1$, we obtain the main term.
+More precisely, we may write